ingiococonpapa/ingiococonpapa.github.io/README.md

 `pip3 show mkdocs-material`

 ## Copyright
-This site and all its contents are Copyright by Stefano Cecere and team 2050x and licensed under [CC BY NC SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)
+This site and all its contents are licensed under [CC BY NC SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)